BradDorney/Patcher/README.md

 Patcher is a C++11 memory patching and code hooking library that aims to be lightweight yet powerful.
 It is built around [Capstone](https://www.capstone-engine.org/), a LLVM-based disassembler that itself is lightweight enough to run on embedded systems.
 Patcher can be compared to Microsoft's [Detours](https://github.com/microsoft/detours) library, but Patcher possesses some functionality that Detours lacks.

 In addition to installing traditional code hooks over whole functions, Patcher is also capable of redirecting specific function call instructions (`HookCall`), and can even insert instruction-level hooks with read/write access to registers and can change control flow (`LowLevelHook`).
 Patcher can also modify the module's export address table seen by subsequently-loaded importing modules (`EditExports`).
 Patcher is also able to overwrite arbitrary bytes, and both POD and non-POD typed data.
-It can also redirect all fixed references to a global variable/object (`ReplaceReferencesToGlobal`), allowing for fixed-size data to be extended.
+It can also redirect all fixed references to a global variable/object/function (`ReplaceStaticReferences`), allowing for uses such as extending fixed-size data.

 The interface has a number of conveniences, including: module base relocation is automatically accounted for in target addresses; hook interfaces can take lambdas to help minimize boilerplate in patch code; and reverting any or all patches is simple and is automated via RAII - convenient when using Patcher in a hot-pluggable mod environment.